Pilots' union calls Lufthansa strikes for Tuesday, Wednesday

 BERLIN/FRANKFURT The German pilots' union will extend its strike at Lufthansa (LHAG.DE) into Wednesday after a walkout already planned for Tuesday in a long-running dispute over pay, benefits and cost cuts.

-Tuesday's strike, the 13th in 18 months, affects long-haul passenger and cargo flights out of Germany from 0700 British time to 2259 British time on Tuesday, while Wednesday's 24-hour strike targets short-haul Lufthansa and Germanwings flights, it said on Monday.
+Tuesday's strike, the 13th in 18 months, affects long-haul passenger and cargo flights out of Germany from 0600 GMT (2 a.m.
+EDT) to 2159 GMT (5.59 p.m.
+EDT) on Tuesday, while Wednesday's 24-hour strike targets short-haul Lufthansa and Germanwings flights, it said on Monday.

 Lufthansa is trying to cut costs as it battles to maintain market share against budget rivals such as Ryanair (RYA.I).